By Chris Tozzi

 What’s the conclusion?
 Choose DevOps Tools that come with many products, you may not need them now, but at least you have them as an option in the event you need them.
 For example, Sematext offers Application Performance Monitoring, Log Management, Real User Monitoring, Infrastructure Monitoring, and Transaction Tracing making it a comprehensive solution for full-stack observability in the cloud or on-premise.

 When it comes to DevOps tools, you have lots and lots (and lots) of options.
-In order to avoid a toolset that is too large to wield effectively or that creates more distractions than it is worth, keep things simple by focusing on covering a broad range of needs, avoiding redundant features, choosing tools that are well integrated with third-party platforms, and avoiding complex licensing models.
+In order to avoid a toolset that is too large to wield effectively or that creates more distractions than it is worth for reaping the benefits of DevOps, keep things simple by focusing on covering a broad range of needs, avoiding redundant features, choosing tools that are well integrated with third-party platforms, and avoiding complex licensing models.

 Chris Tozzi has worked as a journalist and Linux systems administrator.
 He has particular interests in open source, agile infrastructure, and networking.
 He is Senior Editor of content and a DevOps Analyst at Fixate IO.
 His latest book, For Fun and Profit: A History of the Free and Open Source Software Revolution, was published in 2017.